 I had written in my journal that “he was interesting and knowledgeable, but talked incessantly and careened around on the winding country roads.”
 He drove a micro-mini Nissan and Chris and I were shoe-horned into the back seat.
 The door handle on my side didn’t work on the inside, so someone had to let me out each time we stopped.
 The day qualified for what our family and close friends laughingly refer to as a ‘Burk Adventure.’

 On our last day in northeast England, we visited Segedunum, the newly-opened museum that explained roman life in north England 100 – 200 AD in Wallsend.
-We wouldn’t find out until our next visit that we could have seen the street where our Uncle Colling was born from the old fort!
+We wouldn’t find out until our next visit that from the old fort we could have seen the street where our Uncle Colling was born!

 Nearby was the Howdon slipway were our Stage ancestors worked as ships carpenters.